Woman applying for Austin position shamed by company over bikini photo

 Clow said Kickass Masterminds took a screenshot of an Instagram photo that shows herself in a bikini at a friend's apartment in June.

-Kickass Masterminds is accused of posting the screenshot on their Instagram story along with a "PSA."
+Kickass Masterminds is accused of posting the screenshot on its Instagram story along with a "PSA."

 Clow said the company wrote, "PSA (because I know some of you applicants are looking at this): do not share your social media with a potential employer if this is the kind of content on it.
 I am looking for a professional marketer – not a bikini model."